Irregular cusps of ball quotients: Introduction

-Now we introduce the notion of irregular cusps.
+Now, let us introduce the notion of irregular cusps.
 Let $I$ be a rank 1 primitive isotropic sublattice of $L$ and $\Gamma(I)_{\Q}$ be the stabilizer of $I\otimes_{\OO_F} F$.
-We denote by $W(I)_{\Q}$ its unipotent part and $U(I)_{\Q}$ be the center of $W(I)_{\Q}$.
-We say $I$ is irregular with (at least) index 2 if $U(I)_{\Q}\cap\Gamma\neq U(I)_{\Q}\cap\l\Gamma,-\id\r$ holds.
-We have to consider whether the cusp corresponding to $I$ branches with a higher index or not for $F=\Q(\sqrt{-1})$ or $\Q(\sqrt{-3})$, but for simplicity, we only concern this case in this introduction.
-At irregular cusps, we have to pay attention to the order of modular forms and related canonical differential forms.
+We denote by $\W(I)_{\Q}$ its unipotent part and $\ZZ(I)_{\Q}$ the center of $\W(I)_{\Q}$.
+We say $I$ is \textit{irregular with} $($\textit{at least}$)$ \textit{index $2$} if $\ZZ(I)_{\Q}\cap\Gamma\neq\ZZ(I)_{\Q}\cap\l\Gamma,-\id\r$ holds.
+We have to consider whether the cusp corresponding to $I$ branches with higher index or not for $F=\Q(\sqrt{-1})$ or $\Q(\sqrt{-3})$, but for simplicity, we only concern ourselves with this case here.
+At irregular cusps, we have to pay attention to the vanishing order of modular forms and related pluricanonical forms.